NikolaHodson24/ECE_230_Lab_8/README.md

 ## Names

 ## Summary
 during the lab we implemented both a multiplexer and a demultiplexer, while using ternary logic and sets.
 In thins lab I learned how to write conditional statements in verilog.
-I learned ternary statements is a synonym for conditionals, I learned how to handle sets or groups of inputs better, instead of writeing a new line for each index of each input I learned how to
+I learned ternary statements is a synonym for conditionals, I learned how to handle sets or groups of inputs better, instead of writeing a new line for each index of each input I learned how to use a grouping of bits as an integer making the coding both easier to write, read, and debug.
 ## Lab Questions

 ### In plain English describe the function and use of a multiplexer.